 Throughout this reporting period there were a range of works being undertaken at the site, some of which are not subject to the reporting requirements of this document.
-These included earthworks associated with the Eastern Portal Tunnel Access Structure (TAS) and the safe removal of hazardous materials.
+Works being undertaken by Suburban Connect are not captured within this report, these included earthworks associated with the Western Portal Tunnel Access Structure (TAS) and the safe removal of hazardous materials.

-The maximum daily average PM{10} concentrations were 23.3 μ g/m3 (n = 27), 13.7 μ g/m3 (n = 30), and 27.1 μ g/m3 (n = 25) at SSY South (Monitor 1), Site Office (Monitor 2), and SS17 (Monitor 3) respectively.
+The maximum daily average PM{10} concentrations were 25.5 μ g/m3 (n = 31), 18.0 μ g/m3 (n = 31), and 25.9 μ g/m3 (n = 25) at SSY South (Monitor 1), Site Office (Monitor 2), and SS17 (Monitor 3) respectively.
+SS17 monitoring was interrupted due to issues with the device which required the replacement of the device.
 The TARP was not implemented during the reporting period.
-Proactive controls were implemented such as water cart operation, soil binders on disused stockpiles and trucks with covered loads.
+Proactive controls were implemented such as water cart operation, soil binders on disused stockpiles and covering truck loads.